centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/display-view.md

 be displayed.
 For instance, a link (status & metric, services and metaservice) would display:

-- Acknowledgement information (if present)
+- Acknowledgment information (if present)
 - Downtime information (if present)
 - Duration
 - Output.